 Some studies have shown that people may have different weight loss results, even when they are consuming the same number of calories, depending on their amount of sleep.
 Those who get 8.5 hours of sleep per night appear to drop more fat than those who were sleep deprived.11

 Eat less food overall

 The more time you spend sleeping, the less time you'll spend doing other things, like eating.
-One study showed that men who slept four hours compared to men who slept eight hours consumed 500 more calories each day.12
+A recent 2022 small study published in JAMA showed that adults who slept 8.5 hours compared to 6.5 hours reduced their energy intake by 270 calories a day.12

 When you don’t hit the hay for long enough, your body can't adequately control the production of leptin and ghrelin in your body, which are two hormones that help you manage hunger.

 When you're suffering from a lack of sleep, the levels of cortisol in your body rise due to stress associated with being tired, which can lead to weight gain.13 If there are high levels of ghrelin and cortisol running through your body, it can shut down the satiation centers of your brain, leaving you feeling ravenous and prompting you to crave unhealthy foods.